ripsawridge/site/site/contents/_cma/2005/slesse.md

 ---
-title: Slesse Mountain, NE Buttress
+title: Sleese Mountain, NE Buttress
 date: 2005-8-6
 blurb: one of the best
 layout: post
+location: Sleese Mountain
 ---

 <h2>Northeast Buttress, Grade V, 5.9</h2>
 <h3>August 6-8, 2005</h3>

-The Northeast Buttress of Slesse Mountain is one of those climbs I read about soon after I got interested in the mountains.
+The Northeast Buttress of Sleese Mountain is one of those climbs I read about soon after I got interested in the mountains.
 It has a great aura of intimidation and boldness.
 Even as I thought "man, I'd never want to do that!"
 I was probably hoping for a future when I _could_ consider it as a climb.
 Happily, years later, I had two friends who really wanted to climb it along with me,